 - Are there any animals that are awake during both day and night?

 - When you have decided which animals are “day animals”, and which are “night animals”, stick each image on your group’s wall chart.

 - Draw other animals that you know and put them in your zoo.

-Extension: Once the groups have completed their wall charts, the whole class can come together to place animal stickers on a large model Earth (an inflatable Earth, or even just a beach ball), which can then be illuminated by a lamp and turned so that each animal has day/night.
-This helps the students see how the Earth turns and gives us day and night.
+Extension: Once the groups have completed their wall charts, the whole class can come together to place animal stickers on a large model Earth (an inflatable Earth, or even just a beach ball), which can then be illuminated by a lamp and turned on its axis so that each animal has day/night.
+This helps the students see how the Earth spins and gives us day and night.